 “Time and tide wait for no man…”

-Time is ticking on, I’m still in Brisbane, and need to book the 1.5-hour flight to my sister’s in Newcastle.
-Still no word from the consulate to confirm my form was received.
+Time is ticking on, I’m still in Brisbane, and need to book the 1.5-hour flight to Newcastle.
+Still no word from the consulate to confirm receipt of my form.

-I wasn’t expecting such a curt response and must of caught the officer on a bad morning advising: “I’ve received your form and have gone way above and beyond the service that is provided by the consulate.
+“I’ve received your form and have gone way above and beyond the service that is provided by the consulate.
 Your visa is being processed and will take up to 2 weeks.
-If the consulate requires any further documentation, it will be requested from me.
+If the consulate requires any further documentation, it will be requested from you.
 You should appreciate that you’re not the only person applying for a visa!”

-I can only hope that I’ve provided all the required documentation as the consulate is very non-committal; and hope that my visa arrives in Newcastle in 2 weeks, otherwise, I have no passport and can’t leave Australia – but need to book my flight to Newcastle as I can’t stay in Brisbane forever.
+I can only hope that I’ve provided all the required documentation as the consulate is very non-committal, and hope that my visa arrives in Newcastle in 2 weeks – otherwise, I have no passport and can’t leave Australia – but need to book my flight to Newcastle as I can’t stay in Brisbane forever.

 Brisbane seems to have got quite expensive since I was last here in July 2015.
-I’m not sure if it is because I am used to Southern Italy’s cheap prices or whether it is just more expensive.
+I’m not sure if it’s because I’m used to Southern Italy’s cheap prices or whether it’s just more expensive.

-Off to Newcastle I go to await the arrival of my passport but also to a wedding!
+Off to Newcastle I go to await the arrival of my passport, but also to go to a wedding!